- Course of Study

 The Advanced Topics course exposes students to several of the subfields of computer science that a student would encounter as a college major in the field.
 Assignments are more open-ended and require a greater degree of initiative from the students.
 The topics covered vary somewhat from year to year, in response to student and teacher interest.
 Examples of typical topics include digital-logic circuits (including basic logic gates, designing combinatorial and sequential circuits, and basic computer architecture), three-dimensional computer graphics (including mathematical fundamentals, transformations, perspective, and rendering techniques), networking (TCP/IP concepts and socket programming), and artificial intelligence (philosophy, logic, search, heuristics, and neural networks).
 Student projects include designing and building a simple programmable computer on breadboards and implementing a 3D renderer without using a 3D library.

 This course teaches students how to write programs in the Java programming language.
 Students will develop problem solving and computational thinking skills framed by the questions: How do computers store information?
 How do they make intelligent decisions?
 How can they efficiently process large tasks?
-Students will learn the major syntactical elements of the Java language, objected oriented design and programming, several variants of the software development lifecycle, how to utilize a software development environment, and how to test and debug programs.
-The emphasis in the course will be on writing actual working programs through short lab assignments and more extended projects.
-No previous computer programming knowledge is necessary.
+Students will learn the major syntactical elements of the Java language though objected oriented design.
+The emphasis in the course will be on creating intelligent systems though the fundamentals of Computer Science.
+Students will write working programs through short lab assignments and more extended projects that incorporate graphics and animation.
+No previous computer programming knowledge is necessary

-Learn how to build apps for the iPod, iPhone, and iPad in Objective-C and publish them in the App Store.
+Learn how to build apps for the iPod, iPhone, and iPad and publish them in the App Store.
 Students will work much like a small startup: collaborating as a team, sharing code, and learning to communicate with each other throughout the course.
-Individual projects will differ, but there is an emphasis on collaboration.
-When students finish this course, they will have had the experience of being integrally involved in a project team.
-Students will understand the fundamentals of object-oriented programming, which is transferable to any modern programming language.
-Students will learn the valuable skills of creativity, collaboration, and communication in the service of creating something incredibly cool, challenging, and worthwhile.
+Students will learn the valuable skills of creativity, collaboration, and communication as they create something incredibly cool, challenging, and worthwhile.
 Note: For this course, it is required that students have access to a computer running the most current version of Mac OS X. An iOS device that can run apps (iPod Touch, iPhone, or iPad) is also highly recommended.